hsenid-mobile/mycoriza/docs/patterns-and-best-practices.md

 Throughout our usage of this framework, we have identified several patterns which can be used with the networks state.

-## Conditional returns based on the state.
+## Conditional rendering based on the state.

 You can explicitly return the content based on the state.
 This allows more control over the component rendering as each content to be returned is explicit.